 This course, equivalent to a second or third course of college calculus, develops the ideas acquired in calculus and extends to further techniques.
 Topics include: advanced integration techniques, l’Hopital’s Rule, improper integrals, infinite series, conics, parametric and polar equations, vectors and vector-valued functions.
 If time permits, students may explore functions of several variables and multiple integration.
-This course is a “blended” course, and the Coursera online course, Calculus of a Single Variable, developed by the University of Pennsylvania will be integrated throughout the year as a way to review and explore applications, especially those related to engineering, of calculus.
 A TI-84 or similar graphing calculator is required.
 If students wish to take the AP exam, this course will prepare students to take the BC Calculus exam.
 Prerequisite: B or higher in Calculus.
 (AP)

 Abstract algebra broadly studies the structure of algebraic systems, such as the commutativity and reversibility of algebraic operations.
 The curriculum includes: cyclic groups (modular arithmetic), symmetries of polygons, permutation groups, quotients, and the functions that can exist between groups.
 Students will learn to write mathematical proofs using several different methods.
 Prerequisite: Successful completion of Algebra 2.